elasticdog/elasticdog-com/quartz/content/Inbox.md

 ![[pepe-silvia.jpg]]

-> [!INFO]
+> [!warning]
 >
 > This is where I brain dump any fleeting thought to make sure that I don't forget it.
-They're a glimpse of a [[Digital Garden#Applying the Metaphor|seeds]] until I can process them into coherent thoughts.
+They're a glimpse of a [[Digital Garden#Applying the Metaphor|seeds]] until I can process them into something coherent.
 I used to keep this list private, but decided that it's useful to be [[Work With the Garage Door Open|fully transparent]].

 ---

+- Fascination with precision and measurement being about relation to other things.
+Re-watch Adam Savage's gauge block video, he touched on a lot of interesting points.
+Part of my appreciation of watchmaking and complex mechanical systems.

+- Modern day life vs speed of evolution.
+Instincts regarding food, relation to The Comfort Crisis.

 - The sunblock article and conspiracy theories.